 Olive-Harvey College, one of the City Colleges of Chicago, is seeking approval to offer a 38 semester credit hour Certificate and a related 63 semester credit hour Associate of Applied Science (A.A.S.)
 Degree in "Process Technology".
 These programs will prepare individuals for employment as process technicians and operators in the manufacturing industry.
 The certificate curriculum consists of three (3) credit hours of required general education coursework, and 35 credit hours of required career and technical coursework.
 The career and technical component of the curriculum includes introductory process technology, introductory and advanced process instrumentation, process technology equipment, industrial safety, quality control, unit systems, operations and process troubleshooting.
 The degree curriculum consists of 25 credit hours of required general education, and 38 credit hours of required career and technical coursework.
-The career and technical component of the degree curriculum mirrors that of the certificate with the addition of a three (3) credit hour work-based learning experience in process technology.
-Assessment of student learning objectives will be accomplished through evaluation of a student portfolio containing artifacts of their educational achievements.
+The career and technical coursework is of a three (3) credit hours of required career and technical coursework.
+The career and technical courses to be a set to be accompleted to a student portfolio containing artifacts of their educational achievements.